whyspia/whyspia-journal-and-docs/mission.md

 - Requires no traditional socializing.

-- "do your own thing, with other people close...(or just chat, we are not your mom)"
+- >"_do your own thing, with other people close...(or just chat, we are not your mom)_"

 - Similar to: coffeeshop, computer lab, Student Union, community center.